-Secret investigations into cutricula, welcoming you into our network Box Development, Theatrical Methods for Assailing Bullies, Turning your Classroom Management Tactics, Navigating Adminstrative Vortices, Soap membership to the Teaching Artist Union Call the TAU HOTLINE to register your
+Secret investigations into cutricula, welcoming you into our network Box Development, Theatrical Methods for Assailing Bullies, Turning your Classroom Management Tactics, Navigating Adminstrative Vortices, Soap

 CONSULTATIONS MAY INCLUDE: IT you call or write with one or more other teaching artists in the room, for a free consultation with a living teaching artist.
 Once you've activated your membership, feel free to call This will begin your lifelong membership in the TAU.